 All that being said, if you are making a film specifically for this festival we encourage you to produce short films that are less than 10 minutes.
 As with any festival we only have so much time to show films, so the shorter your film is then the greater its chances are of being accepted and screened.

 All entries need to be original work, and you must have the legal authorization to utilize all the content within your film.
-For example we will accept music videos, but you must have permission from the owners of the song to use it or we will not screen it.

 We do not have a premiere requirement, but we do ask that you only submit works that were completed within the last 2 years.